ruppmatt/AEDeveloper/README.rst

 -----

-In a terminal window, make sure that the MySQL daemon is running: sudo /usr/local/mysql/bin/mysql_safe --bind-address=127.0.0.1
+In a terminal window, make sure that the MySQL daemon is running: shell> sudo /usr/local/mysql/bin/mysql_safe --bind-address=127.0.0.1

 (The bind-address part is to restrict access to the localhost.)

-In another termainl window, start the python virtual environment created above: source venv/bin/activate
+In another termainl window, start the python virtual environment created above: shell> source venv/bin/activate

 As a reminder `deactivate` will exit the virtual environment.

 Then start the web server:
-  python server.py
+  shell> python server.py

 From here, you can access the web page via a browser: http://localhost:5000/